The Gap: Superpowers hoard talent, leaving ND, others behind - WHIZ News

 Alabama came into the season with 12 former five-star recruits — including running back Najee Harris and linebacker Dylan Moses — and 58 former four stars on its roster.
 Alabama has signed 41 top 100 recruits from 2017-20.

-Clemson’s numbers: 11 former five-stars — the most important among them being quarterback Trevor Lawrence — 35 four-stars and 23 top 100 signees from 2017-20.
-The Tigers are up to six straight Atlantic Coast Conference championships.
+Clemson’s numbers: 11 former five-stars — the most important among them being quarterback Trevor Lawrence — 35 four stars and 23 top 100 signees from 2017-20.
+The Tigers are up to six Atlantic Coast Conference championships in a row.

 “I do think we both identify the same players from the same parts of the country,” Ohio State defensive coordinator Kerry Coombs said of Clemson.
 “The elite players have some really good choices, and those schools, they’re all battling for those guys.”